MarinaFuster/cai-implementation/README.md

 - **Learning**: Reproduce the ideas behind the paper, adapting the setup to resources available.
 - **Understanding**: Grasp the challenges in fine-tuning a model, a key technique in implementing alignment strategies for advanced models.
-- **Exploring AI Alignment**: Delve into one of the most prevalent techniques in the industry to align models—ensuring AI systems act in accordance with human intentions and values.
+- **Exploring AI Alignment**: Explore one of the most widely used techniques in the field of AI alignment—ensuring that AI systems behave in accordance with human intentions and values.
+This technique, known as Reinforcement Learning from Human Feedback (RLHF), has a variation in this paper called Reinforcement Learning from AI Feedback (RLAIF).
+While the base model undergoes an RLHF process, the constitution process applies a second iteration using RLAIF, though the steps are quite similar.
 - **Comparative Analysis**: Examine the advantages and disadvantages of the technique used here, which shares similarities with the original Reinforcement Learning from Human Feedback (RLHF) approach.
 - **Risk Assessment**: Investigate how this method addresses the risks studied in [BlueDot Impact's Alignment course](https://aisafetyfundamentals.com/alignment/), focusing on the ethical implications and safety concerns associated with AI deployment.
-- **Sharing**: Organize the code so others can learn from this experience.
+- **Sharing**: Structure the code in a way that others can easily learn from this experience, enabling them to use it as a foundation for future projects.

 ## 🚀 Using the Project